msuperdock/vim-foldout/README.md

 ![demo](https://github.com/msuperdock/vim-foldout/raw/master/demo.gif)

 foldout is an outline-based folding plugin for vim & neovim.
-Its unique feature is that folds are determined by Markdown-style headings within comments (e.g.
+Its unique feature is that folds are determined by Markdown-style headings within comments, and these headings are automatically highlighted. foldout also provides a suite of functions for manipulating and navigating between headings.

-`// # Heading`), and these headings are automatically highlighted.
-No per-filetype configuration is necessary; by default, foldout computes heading patterns from the value of vim's `commentstring` option.
-As a result, in a code file, you can type the language's comment prefix followed by a string of heading symbols (by default, `#`), and foldout will recognize a heading. foldout also provides a suite of functions for manipulating and navigating between headings.
+foldout uses vim's `commentstring` option to compute default heading patterns.
+As a result, in a code file, if you're already using a language-specific plugin that sets `commentstring`, no further configuration is necessary.
+Just type the language's comment prefix followed by a string of heading symbols (by default, `#`), and foldout will recognize a heading.

 ## Installation